On a Saturday morning, Westcliff is closed for business and there aren’t many people out and about.

-The two young women running the shop wear plain long skirts with plain bonnets on their head, their hair bundled up under the bonnet.
+The two young women running the shop wear plain long skirts and blouses with plain bonnets on their head, their hair bundled up under each bonnet.
 They are Mennonites, who, along with Amish,have settled in this area in the last few years.
-I saw several girls, dressed exactly like this, working at the bowling alley cafe yesterday and admired their work ethic and modesty when serving overweight middle aged women in shorts and tattoos, ordering chicken fried steak and mashed potato dinners in the restaurant.
+I saw several girls, dressed exactly like this, working at the bowling alley cafe yesterday and admired their work ethic and modesty when serving overweight middle aged women in shorts and tattoos, ordering chicken fried steak and mashed potato dinners.

-In a changing world, the Mennonites and Amish ,in Westcliff ,might be the only ones in our country saying “no” to progress and the latest party line newspaper propaganda.
+In our evolving world, the Mennonites and Amish ,in Westcliff ,might be the only ones in our country saying “no” to progress and the latest party line media propaganda.

-While this planet spins, those of us waiting in line know you can’t beat good muffins, scones ,and apple pie for breakfast.
+While this planet spins, those of us waiting in line know you can’t beat good home made muffins, scones ,and apple pie for breakfast with a hot beverage to warm your hands and taste buds.

 Even in our complicated world, eating hand made muffins, sitting in chairs that have no screws, riding in wagons pulled by carts, and listening to bluegrass music is not without charm.